Standardised convolutional filtering for radiomics: Notations and Conventions

 Two reference frames are important for image filters\footnote{For further information, please see \texttt{\url{https://www.slicer.org/wiki/Coordinate_systems}}, as of November 2019.}: (i) the patient frame of reference and (ii) the image frame of reference.
 The patient frame of reference determines how the image itself is oriented with regard to anatomical directions.
 Filters are computed in the image frame of reference, which does not need to exactly match the patient frame of reference.
 However, to use filters consistently, all images in a given study should have the same orientation relative to the patient frame of reference.
 This may require the rotation of image sets (\textit{e.g.} scans) to a common orientation relative to the patient frame of reference, \textit{e.g.} in a study with mixed sagittal and axial images.
 Besides, if data stored in different image formats are used in the same study, special care needs to be taken to ensure that the image reference frame of all image sets have the same orientation relative to the patient frame of reference (\textit{e.g.} this may require flipping and/or transposing images along different directions).
 For example, image file types such as Digital Imaging and COmmunications in Medicine (DICOM) and Neuroimaging Informatics Technology Initiative (NIfTI) formats may store an image using a different orientation relative to the patient frame of reference.
 Overall, to maximize the reproducibility potential of a given study, two important parameters should be reported: (i) the common orientation of the image frame of reference of all image sets relative to the patient frame of reference (\textit{e.g.} the Image Orientation Patient (\texttt{0020 0037}) field for the DICOM format) and (ii) if applicable, the (potentially different) rotation operations applied to each image set separately to ensure a common orientation of the image frame of reference relative to the patient frame of reference.

 The image frame of reference determines how the stored image grid is oriented and thus where image voxels are located.
-Within the image reference frame, we define filter directions as follows: \begin{itemize} \item $k_1$ (\textit{i.e.} $x$) goes from left to right with increasing grid index values, \item $k_2$ (\textit{i.e.} $y$) goes from top to bottom with increasing grid index values, \item $k_3$ (\textit{i.e.} $z$) goes from front to back with increasing grid index values. \end{itemize}
+Within the image reference frame, we define filter directions as follows: \begin{itemize} \item $k_1$ (\textit{i.e.} $x$) goes from left to right with increasing grid index values, \textid{1F0N} \item $k_2$ (\textit{i.e.} $y$) goes from top to bottom with increasing grid index values, \textid{M2EZ} \item $k_3$ (\textit{i.e.} $z$) goes from front to back with increasing grid index values. \textid{R83H} \end{itemize}